vatsal-kandoi/Reverse-Coding/README.md

 /deleteteam -> To delete your team, in case no one joins.
 If your team has been filled, deletion will not be allowed /dashboard -> To see if youre in a team, or not.
 Starting page after login /acceptinvite -> To accept invite from a user.
 After acception, no changes permitted

+Important: Send Authorization header with token obtained for athentication